-Parameter Default Choiœs Description Stop-Mode I/O Scanning Disabled N/A Always Disabled for a Redundant CPU.
-Watchdog Timer (ms) 200 increments of 10 ms Requires a value that The watchdog timer, which is designed to detect failure to complete sweep conditions, is useful in detecting abnormal operation of the application program, which could prevent the CPU sweep from completing within a specified time period.
-The CPU restarts the watchdog timer at the beginning of each sweep.
-The watchdog timer accumulates time during the sweep.
-In a CPU redundancy system, the watchdog timer should be set to allow for the maximum expected scan time plus two fail wait times.
-(The Fail Wait parameter is set on the Redundancy tab.)
-Furthermore, the watchdog timer setting must allow enough time for the CPU to complete one input data transfer and two output data transfers.
+Parameter Default Choices Description

+Stop-Mode Disabled N/A Always Disabled for a Redundant CPU.

+I/O Scanning

+Watchdog 200 10 through 1000, in The watchdog timer, which is designed to

+Timer (ms) increments of 10 ms detect failure to complete sweep conditions,

+Requires a value that is useful in detecting abnormal operation of

+is greater than the the application program, which could prevent

+program sweep time. the CPU sweep from completing within a

+specified time period.
+The CPU restarts the

+watchdog timer at the beginning of each

+sweep.
+The watchdog timer accumulates time

+during the sweep.

+In a CPU redundancy system, the watchdog

+timer should be set to allow for the maximum

+expected scan time plus two fail wait times.

+(The Fail Wait parameter is set on the

+Redundancy tab.)
+Furthermore, the watchdog

+timer setting must allow enough time for the

+CPU to complete one input data transfer and

+two output data transfers.